Talking Dateline: True Crime, True Impact

 He's a murderer.

-Which, by the way, that's a match of honor, having him be mad, having people be so mad at you all the time.
+Which, by the way, that's a badge of honor, having him be mad, having people be so mad at you all the time.

-Murderers that it is.
-Well, that's quite an honor then.
+Murderers, that is.
+Well, that's quite an honor.

 Yeah, that was the, I know who that was.
 I knew right away who that was when he said that.